 The energy efficient home loan program is sponsored by the FHA and this government initiative offers home financing assistance to homeowners who want to install solar energy systems and pro environmental appliances.
 This green home financing plan includes financing to update appliances and toilets in their homes.
 Energy and water audits must demonstrate that the “energy efficient financing” updates will save enough money to cover monthly payments for these FHA loans.

-Finance Solar Energy Installation with FHA Energy Mortgages Loans
+How to Finance Solar Energy Installation with FHA Energy Mortgages Loans

 The states of California and New York recently launched energy efficient financing campaigns to help homeowners update their housing with solar energy.
 These energy efficient campaigns boasted many environmental benefits that have become very appealing to homeowners looking to go green.
 Ask your loan officer about the green home financing feature of the FHA 203k loan.